opoupeney/DreamFaceDoc/gc_api.rst

 FieldSet
 ----

 This is the container for the form fields elements.
+See the :ref:`Validation Rules <validRules>` for an example.